MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 [![download icon.](media/download-install.png) <br>**Download the Modern QDK**](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode)

 > [!WARNING]
 > The Modern QDK preview is not fully backwards-compatible with the Classic QDK.
 Not all APIs have been ported, and existing project files aren't recognized.
-Your current programs and projects may require significant changes and updates.
+Your current programs and projects coul require significant changes and updates.
 >
 > To help you get started, a new set of samples specifically for the Modern QDK is available on the [QSharp GitHub samples page](https://github.com/microsoft/qsharp/tree/main/samples).
 >